-2020 in review, important changes to be aware of and what we can expect in 2021
+Self employed tax changes to be aware of in 2021

 Whilst the government have provided a route out of the pandemic, it continues to impact our way of life and it’s never been so important to manage finances and plan ahead.
 Understanding the latest tax changes and how they will affect you can be hard to get your head around, especially with everything going on.